zeppe-lin/rejmerge/README.md

 **Runtime**:
 - POSIX sh(1p) and "mandatory utilities"
 - POSIX vi(1) and more(1) (can be redefined)
-- GNU coreutils (look at f27f59a for suckless sbase support)
+- GNU coreutils OR suckless' sbase
+  (apply `suckless_sbase.patch` for suckless' sbase support)
 - GNU diff(1) from diffutils package
 - GNU getopt(1) from util-linux package
 - mktemp(1)